ringecosystem/msgport-docs/docs/workflow.md

 ### Monitor the message status

 The delivery and execution of your message on the target chain may take approximately 5 to 15 minutes.
-To monitor the status of your message, we offer a scanning tool [Darwinia Messages Explorer](https://msgscan.darwinia.network/) that allows you to track the progress using your sent message's transaction hash or the message hash itself.
+To monitor the status of your message, we offer a scanning tool [Messages Explorer](https://msgscan.darwinia.network/) that allows you to track the progress using your sent message's transaction hash or the message hash itself.